Skip to content

 This command will output a single filename.m3u8 HLS playlist, along with video segment files ending with .ts.
 This particular output has only one quality level of HLS output.

-If you've made it this far, you might be interested in the Mux Video API.
-Checkout the quickstart guide to see how you can convert your video file to HLS and get adaptive bitrate streaming in 5 minutes.
+If you've made it this far, you might be interested in the Mux Video API to convert MP4 files to HLS.

 Link3.
 Creating multiple renditions for adaptive bitrate streaming